 4 Application domains

-In addition to tackling enduring scientific challenges, our research on geometric modeling and processingis motivated by applications to computational engineering, reverse engineering, digital mapping and urbanplanning.
-The main deliverable of our research will be algorithms with theoretical foundations.
+In addition to tackling enduring scientific challenges, our research on geometric modeling and processing is motivated by applications to computational engineering, reverse engineering, robotics, digital mapping and urban planning.
+The main outcome of our research will be algorithms with theoretical foundations.
 Ultimately, we wish to contribute making geometry modeling and processing routine for practitioners who deal with real-world data.
 Our contributions may also be used as a sound basis for future software and technology developments.

 Our first ambition for technology transfer is to consolidate the components of our research experiments in the form of new software components for the CGAL (Computational Geometry Algorithms Library).
-Consolidation being best achieved with the help of an engineer, we will search for additional funding.
 Through CGAL, we wish to contribute to the “standard geometric toolbox”, so as to provide a generic answer to application needs instead of fragmenting our contributions.
-We already cooperate with the Inria spin-offcompany Geometry Factory, which commercializes CGAL, maintains it and provide technical support.
+We already cooperate with the Inria spin-off company Geometry Factory, which commercializes CGAL, maintains it and provide technical support.

 Our second ambition is to increase the research momentum of companies through advising Cifre Ph.D. theses and postdoctoral fellows on topics that match our research program.

 5.1 Impact of research results

 We are collaborating with Ekinnox, an Inria spin-off which develops human movement analysis solutions for healthcare institutions, and with the Lamhess laboratory (Université Côte d'Azur).
 We provide scientific advice on automated analysis of human walking, in collaboration with Laurent Busé from the Aromath project-team.

 6 Highlights of the year